How To Be Assertive In 6 Simple Steps

 Assertiveness is a crucial skill to develop in life.

-Assertive people, or at least people who have the capability for being assertive, tend to be more successfull both socially, and in life.
+Assertive people are more successfull both socially, and in life.